 CBL and SL courses at Saint Joseph’s College encourage tolerance, leadership, and civic and social responsibility, while promoting the core values of the College.
-The Office of Service Learning promotes and supports the integration of this experiential
+The Office of Community-based Learning promotes and supports the integration of this experiential

 component into course content, furthering the Mercy tradition of service on which the College was founded.

 Doing hands-on projects/problem-solving with community partners as part of a course contributes to learning course content just as reading texts, watching films, or conducting experiments in the lab do.
 Learning continues to occur through an array of reflection activities and assignments that help students connect their

 experiences in the course with the central ideas, hypotheses, theories, and methods they are studying.

 As a part of their coursework, students work at Pearson’s Town Farm (the College's own organic farm), learning about the environmental consequences of modern agricultural practices and alternatives to the industrial model.
 By actively participating in the

 farming activities, they learn through experience what they otherwise would only read or hear about.
 While practicing sustainable agriculture, they see how some other current practices are unsustainable.
 Students then relate their local experience to their developing understanding of the global impacts of

 agriculture through reflective exercises.
 The products of the farm are distributed to the students’ food service, as well as to the local food pantry charity, establishing the real connection between their work and the community served.
 The exercise is a

 valuable learning experience, a valuable service, and deepens the students’ connection with the mission of the College.